callsopp/XEvent-Capture/README.md

 # XEvent-Capture
 A high throughput extended event capture system for distributed Microsoft SQL Servers, capable of reading multiple event streams and outputting to one central monitoring location.

+In its simplest form, just enter a server name, pick the events to capture, set the session to active and the application will handle the rest.
+The default xevent session has been tested to have minimal impact on server performance and will capture all waits, blocking, deadlocks, rowset calls with ability to filter at application level, removing load on event sessions on target servers.

 Event dataloss dependent on the size of your boat ;)